How to Report an Insurance Incident

 Describe what happened: the date, time, location, and parties involved.
 Be factual and accurate.
 Do not speculate about fault or downplay the extent of damage.

-After submitting your report, you receive a claim reference number.
-Keep this number — you will use it to track progress and communicate with your adjuster.
+After reporting, your carrier typically provides a claim reference number.
+Keep this number — you will use it when following up with your adjuster or advisor.

 Adjuster Assignment